katriryt/ot-harjoitustyo/documentation/testing_document.md

 ### Implementation

-Application has been downloaded and tested as in line with the [Instructions](./preliminary_instructions.md) document in Windows and Linux environments.
+Application has been downloaded and tested as in line with the [Instructions](./preliminary_instructions.md) document in Windows 10 and Linux (WSL Ubuntu) environments.

 Application has been tested in situations, where the katakana and player databases have existed and where the program has created them.